Leatrice Eiseman

 Leatrice Eiseman is an American color specialist, who assists companies in their color choice in a range of areas, including packaging, logos, and interior design.
 She is the executive director of the Pantone Color Institute, a division of Pantone, Inc., and the author of six books on color, one of which won an award from the Independent Publisher's Association.

 Background

 Eiseman holds a degree in psychology from Antioch University, and a counseling certificate from UCLA.
 She has studied and taught in the fields of fashion and interior design.
-She is an allied member of the Industrial Designers Society of America and the Fashion Group International, and has received a prestigious service award from the Color Marketing Group.
-She also selects the 10 top fashion colors twice yearly for Pantone and Women's Wear Daily.
+She is an allied member of the Industrial Designers Society of America and the Fashion Group International, and has received a service award from the Color Marketing Group.
+She selects the ten top fashion colors twice yearly for Pantone and Women's Wear Daily.